giorgimode/subzero-player/README.md

 Status
 ------
 This project is currently a work-in-progress.
-There are some more exciting things to come, most notably a web portal and user profiles.
-User will be able to save a word by clicking on it in the media player subtitle translation window.
-Later user can log in their portal from browser and view list of words with translations and the context of the subtitle word was used.
+Media player is only half of the full project, a web portal needs to be implemented.
 Progress is tracked in Youtrack project management tool.
 Contact me at [sub0.project@gmail.com](sub0.project@gmail.com) to gain access to project board.

+What is coming?
+---
+There are a lot of exciting things coming, most notably:
+* ~~Winter~~
+* Web portal and user profiles via Spring MVC and Angular.
+User will be able to save a word by clicking on it in the media player subtitle translation window.
+Later user can log in their portal from browser and view list of words with translations and the context of the subtitle in which the word was used.
+* Rest API backed by Spring Boot and MongoDB to receive and store data/words sent by user's media player
+* Ability to search a word directly inside media player
+* Enhanced front end experience on web portal to help users learn stored words
+* Option to voluntarily share stored words and contexts
+* If user enabled previous option, user can have access to the different contexts of the same word (e.g. same word from different movie subtitle shared by another user).
+Real life sentences help learn the words faster

 Project Structure
 ----------